Batmanian/KeithDunstan/src/posts/no-brains-at-all/14_the_virus.md

 ---
 title: The virus
 date: 1990-11-11
-summary: In this final chapter of the first book of memoirs, 'No Brains At All" Keith writes about writing, it being a virus.
+summary: In this final chapter of the first book of memoirs, 'No Brains At All', Keith writes about writing, it being a virus.
 The dozens of books written in his career being the result of a pathological affliction.
 tags:
+  - Barry Humphries
+  - Brian Breheny
   - Crawford Productions
+  - Colin Bednall
   - D24
+  - HG Wells
   - GTV9
   - Los Angeles
+  - Max Suich
   - Melbourne Cricket Club
   - Phillip Garrett
+  - Squizzy Taylor
   - The Age
   - The Herald
   - William Dunstan V.C.